geseib/awsnetworkshop/website/content/40-Connect/45-Juniper/60-EXTRA - ECMP.md

 1. While we are on the **Transit Gateway Attachments** page, lets go back to the top and give the VPN connection a name.
 Scan down the **Resource type** column for the VPN Attachment. \*note: you may have to hit the refresh icon in the upper right above the table to get the new VPN to show.
 If you click the pencil that appears when you mouse over the **Name** column, you can enter a name that's different than the first VPN.
 Be sure to click the _check_ mark to save the name.

 1. From the Menu on the Left Select **Site-to-Site VPN Connections**.
 From the main panel, you likely will see the new VPN is in State **pending**.
 That fine.
 Lets take a look toward the bottom, and click the **Tunnel Details** tab.
 Record the two **Outside IP Address**es.
-We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**12**.0/30 first. _note: You can use cloud9 as a sratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_
+We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**12**.0/30 first. _note: You can use cloud9 as a scratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_

 1. From the Menu on the Left Select **Transit Gateway Route Tables**.
 From the table in the main panel select **Green Route Table**.
 Lets take a look toward the bottom, and click the **Associations** tab.
 Associations mean that traffic coming from the outside toward the Transit gateway will use this route table to know where the packet will go after routing through the TGW. _note: An attachment can only be Associated with one route table.
 But a route table can have multiple associations_.
 Here in the **Green Route Table**, We already have one association, The **Datacenter Services VPC**.
 Click **Create associations** in the **Associations** tab.
 From the drop-down list, select the new vpn. _note:it should be the only one in the list without a **Association route table** ._ Click **Create association**.
     ![Associate VPN](/images/tgw-vpnassocationspending.png)